MrSimsek/frontendback/chapter1.md

 ![Google's response.](https://preview.ibb.co/dRLYMo/Fire_Shot_Capture_1_Google_https_www_google_com.png "Google webpage in browser window")

+## Request Background
-It may sound weird but when I did that, I actually requested to see the **content stored in an another computer**.
+It may sound weird but when I did that, I actually requested to see the **content stored or "hosted" in an another computer**.
+I foolishly say; "I want to see what is on your computer".
+I am able to do that with a special protocol called HTTP, HyperText Transfer Protocol.

+### Hypertext Transfer Protocol